aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

-For the description of this property, please see [getLastSavedUniversalTime()](../../com.aspose.cells/builtindocumentpropertycollection\#getLastSavedUniversalTime--)
+Sets the universal time of the last save.

+Aspose.Cells does not update this property when you modify the document.

 **Parameters:**
 | Parameter | Type | Description |